theunraveler/taskwarrior-web/README.md

 * `ruby` >= 1.9 (support for `ruby` < 1.9 is very unlikely, but pull requests
   are gladly accepted).

+For building native extensions on Linux could be required the following packages:

+ * ruby-dev
+ * make
+ * gcc

 ## Installation

 `gem install taskwarrior-web`